Blue Jean Chef - Meredith Laurence

 • 2 tablespoons red wine vinegar

-• 3 tablespoons olive oil
+• 2 to 3 tablespoons olive oil

 • 2 cups tomato juice